As one of the leading rugged computer providers, Getac offers extensive rugged computing product lines and serves a wide range of vertical markets.

 UL/C-UL are globally recognized certifications for products used in hazardous environments granted by the North American company UL.

 Safety products cannot get in the way of everyday work.
-They need to be light and easy to carry in a tight mine elevator or climb a construction ladder.
+They should be light and easy to carry in a tight mine elevator or climb a construction ladder.
 Employees also must use or wear them alongside their regular safety gear.
-Items like touchscreens must be usable while wearing gloves.
+Items like touch screens must be usable while wearing gloves.

-In hazardous environments, it’s essential that teams communicate back and forth, below and above ground (mines) or on land (oil rigs).
+In hazardous environments, teams must communicate back and forth, below and above ground (mines) or on land (oil rigs).
 The devices one uses must have long battery life and strong WiFi/4G/LTE signal.
-In environments where it’s impossible to get a signal, other ways of transporting data and information such as Bluetooth must be standard.
+In environments where getting a signal is impossible, other ways of transporting data and information, such as Bluetooth, must be standard.

-Deep in a mine or high above the ground on a construction site, or with a flat tire in the middle of nowhere, it’s essential that employees are reachable and need not struggle with their devices.
+Whether deep in a mine, at elevation on a construction site, or with a flat tire in the middle of nowhere, employees must be reachable and not struggle with their devices.
 GPS makes it possible to track employees, especially if they need to work alone, further increasing worker safety.

-Many of the most effective technologies for preventing workplace injuries are the ones that aim to remove the worker from the dangerous task altogether.
+Many of the most effective technologies for preventing workplace injuries aim to remove the worker from the dangerous task altogether.
 Automation replacing human workers is often perceived rather negatively.
 However, it should be welcomed in cases where it can improve workplace safety.

 However, technology has its limits.
-Many injuries are the result of human error, such as negligence of safety procedures or fatigue.
-Monitors, wearables, and reminder apps can help workers to remember to use their protective gear.
-Such devices help managers to monitor employee levels of alertness.
-However, it’s the managers’ job to organize shifts and working procedures to ensure employees stay as safe and alert as possible.
+Many injuries result from human error, such as negligence of safety procedures or fatigue.
+Monitors, wearables, and reminder apps can help workers remember to use their protective gear.
+Such devices enable managers to monitor employee levels of alertness.
+However, it's the managers' job to organize shifts and working procedures to ensure employees stay as safe and alert as possible.

-Similarly, it’s managers’ job to ensure workers have the necessary skills, as insufficient and inadequate training poses a significant risk.
-Something unexpected can always happen, but thanks to technology, one can be prepared.
+Similarly, it's the managers' job to ensure workers have the necessary skills, as insufficient and inadequate training poses a significant risk.
+Something unexpected can always happen, but one can be prepared thanks to technology.
 With virtual and AI training, workers can safely practice for hazardous situations and be ready if something goes wrong.

-Lastly, new technologies must be able to adapt to the specific needs and requirements of different industries.
+Lastly, new technologies must adapt to different industries' specific needs and requirements.
 The devices must comply with the rules and regulations set by other countries, states, and global organizations.
-These devices can’t become risk factors, for example, in explosive environments.
-Manufacturers of these technologies must be aware of all these risks and what these environments are like to improve workplace safety truly.
+These devices can't become risk factors, for example, in explosive environments.
+Manufacturers of these technologies must be aware of all these risks and what these environments are like to improve workplace safety.
+Integrating workplace technology is crucial to staying competitive and efficient in a rapidly changing digital landscape.

 Hermanus, M.A.
 (2007), Occupational health and safety in mining—status, new developments, and concerns”, Hermanus, The Journal of The Southern African Institute of Mining and Metallurgy